 In fact, we process visuals 60,000 times faster than text.

 Visual communication happens in a split second, while verbal communication is a process that develops over time.
 In general, in verbal communication, we have to construct meaning ourselves.
-In visual communication, meaning is presented.
+In visual communication, the meaning is presented.

 That means the process of understanding complex issues is much faster when it comes to visual communication.